silvio2402/batchpdf2img/README.md

 # Batch PDF -> image converter

-This is a simple script to convert PDF files to images.
+This is a simple command line utility to convert PDF files to images.

 ## Requirements